A controller software program serves as a communication path between your computer and the CNC machine.

 1. Universal Gcode Sender (UGS)

 Universal Gcode Sender (UGS) is a free, open-source software used to interface with CNC controllers flashed with GRBL firmware.

 It is a G-code sender that simply pushes the G-code from your computer to the controller and the processing is done by the controller.

-Although both the versions have the same robust backend, the platform version is the most recent release that has undergone some UI tweaks and has more features the classic version.
+Although both versions have the same robust backend, the platform version is the most recent release that has undergone some UI tweaks and has more features than the classic version.

 The controller state box of this software has several toolboxes, like reset zero to convert the current coordinate to a new origin and soft reset to reboot the CNC controller.

 UGS has good documentation support for its users.
 On the GitHub page of UGS, you will find instructions from installation to making your first cut using CNC machines.

 It is highly popular amongst hobbyists and you can also find many tutorials on YouTube to get you started with UGS software.

 It is a browser-based, open-source controller software that sends G-codes to CNC controllers running on GRBL firmware.
 You can run cncjs on Raspberry Pi OS or PC installed with Node.js.

 You can download the latest cncjs software from their GitHub page for free.